MaximClouser/ArtTez/README.md

 ArtTez is an NFT protocol on the Tezos blockchain which allows NFT artists to realize value from their NFTs through real-world assets.

-The ArtTez protocol allows NFT owners to stake their NFTs to Merchandisers for some duration.
+The ArtTez protocol allows NFT owners to stake their NFTs to merchandisers for some duration.
 Merchandisers can then sell products with the NFT design, and the artist receives royalties based on these sales.
 At the end of the agreed time period, the full ownership is returned to the artist.